-Three additional named Fellowships provide support for science or medical graduates who wish to undertake full-time medical research for a PhD.
-These are the Ruth Spencer, the Isaacs and the Douglas Goodfellow Medical Research Fellowships.
+Two named Fellowships provide support for science or medical graduates who wish to undertake full-time medical research for a PhD or MD.
+These are the Ruth Spencer and the Douglas Goodfellow Medical Research Fellowships.
 Applications will be called for when each Fellowship falls vacant, usually one every three years.

-The Foundation offers Doctoral Scholarships each year to students with New Zealand residency, permanent residency or citizenship enrolled or enrolling for a PhD or for a Masters degree in medical science.
-The research topic must be relevant to medicine or medical science and the applicant’s academic record will be taken into account by the Medical Committee.
+The Foundation offers Doctoral Scholarships each year to students with New Zealand residency, permanent residency or citizenship enrolled or enrolling for a PhD, MD or for a Master’s degree in biomedical, clinical or population health research.
+The research topic must be relevant to medicine or health and the applicant’s academic record will be taken into account by the Medical Committee.

 The Foundation offers two Travelling Fellowships; the Wilton Henley Memorial Travelling Fellowship and the Gavin and Ann Kellaway Medical Research Fellowship.
 These Fellowships are for the support of senior medically qualified, or established medical research persons, who would gain value from further study abroad, or in furthering their research expertise and knowledge at an approved overseas research institution.